dferry795/PTM-Analysis-Workflow/README.md

 **Two Options for predicting IDR:**
 **Option 1:** IDRs can be predicted using RIDAO: https://ridao.app/
-We created a file with UniProt IDs using get_ids.py.
+We created a file with UniProt IDs using ***get_ids.py***.
 If using a different dataset with more proteins, split the file so no one file had more than 9,000 names.
 To run get_ids.py, include the required argument "-m ../output/Mutation_Frequency_Count.csv".
 You may optionally include a name for the output file using the argument "-o ./uniprot_ids.txt", with the example shown being the default output.
+The output of get_ids.py can be found in ***output/uniprot_ids.txt***
 We submitted these files to https://www.uniprot.org/id-mapping to create FASTA files with protein sequeces for each ID, mapping IDs from UniProtKB AC/ID to UniProtKB.
 These mapping settings do not necessarily work for all IDs, but will work for most.
 We mapped any failed IDs individually.
 Download FASTA file(s) by clicking "Download", select "Downlaod all", and choose the canonical FASTA format.
+This file can be found at ***data/idmapping_sequences.fasta***
 The FASTA file(s) created from https://www.uniprot.org/id-mapping were submitted to https://ridao.app/
 RIDAO provides a file for each protein, which were consolidated into one directory.
-This directory is the data/protein_scores/ directory.
+This directory is the ***data/protein_scores/*** directory.
 Filtration can be done using these scores with the ***filter_idr_predicted.py*** program.
 To run filter_idr_predicted.py, include the required argument "-m ../output/Mutation_Frequency_Count.csv".
 Optional arguments allow you to specify output file name, predicted scores directory path, and DisProt file path.
 All examples show the default values:
 To include output file name: "-o ./MutFreq_in_IDR_pred.csv".